beenlanced/python_project_uv_flask_webapp_demo/README.md

 The project uses the well-known `source (SRC)` layout structure.
 It contains the key elements:

 - `CI/CD` automated pipeline created using `GitHub Actions`,
 - `Docker`.
 Application code is containerized so it can be deployed just as easily to a user's host machine or to the cloud.
-It uses a Dockerfile which that employs a multi-stage docker build using `uv`,
+It uses a Dockerfile that employs a multi-stage docker build using `uv`,
 - `Custom Exceptions` for when you want to create your own unique error messages,
 - `Environment` variable usage,
 - `Functional tests` and `unit tests` using `pytest`,